 Rory Fitzgerald Bledsoe is a conceptual artist and curator who focuses on themes of intimacy, queer identity, digital labor and surveillance in the post-smartphone age.

 Nova Scott-James is a filmmaker, artist and creative coach from Harlem, NYC.
 Her work honors improvisation, altered states of consciousness, ritual and collaboration.

 Daniel Fishkin’s ears are ringing.
 Composer, sound artist, and instrument builder, Daniel’s lifework investigating the aesthetics of hearing damage has received international press.

 Kalon Hayward regularly collaborates with renowned theatre artist in the New York City area.
 As an actor, singer, performance artist he has performed throughout the United States, Africa, and Europe.

 Wieteke Heldens is based in The Hague and New York.
 She makes obsessive drawings and paintings that employ mathematical formulas as the starting point but channel feelings, thoughts and emotions.
-She is represented by Borzo Gallery in Amsterdam, Hans & Fritz contemporary in Barcelona and O-68 gallery in Velp.

 Amir Badawi works primarily in sculpture, drawing, and painting.
 His artwork centers on themes of tension, play, and the spaces of uncertainty that pervade the personal, social, and metaphysical realms.